 The SEO Writing Assistant (SWA) gives any writer the ability to check the SEO potential and originality of a piece of content in real time.
-SWA is available as an add-on for Google Docs on Google Chrome, Firefox, Safari and Edge browsers and can also be installed as a Wordpress plugin.
+Not only that, but you can also determine how easy to read that piece of text is to users.

 - Check the originality of a piece of text with the plagiarism checker feature.

-Find SEO Writing Assistant in the Chrome Web Store and click on the ‘Free’ button.
-You will be taken to a new Google document.
-Give your permission to run the add-on and locate it in the ‘Add-ons’ tab.
+Find SEO Writing Assistant in the Google Workspace Marketplace and click on the ‘Install’ button.
+You can locate this add-on under the ‘Extensions’ tab of a Google document.
 When you select ‘Show’ the SWA will pop up as a sidebar to the right of your document.

-Log in to your WordPress admin account and search for SEMrush SEO Writing Assistant in the Plugins section, or just follow the link.
+Log in to your WordPress admin account and search for Semrush SEO Writing Assistant in the Plugins section, or follow this link.
 Once you find it, click on ‘Install now’.
 Next, go to your ‘Installed plugins’ and activate SEO Writing Assistant.
-Go to the Page or Post you want to optimize and click on ‘Connect SEO Content Template’ by logging in to your SEMrush account.
+Go to the Page or Post you want to optimize and click on ‘Connect SEO Content Template’ by logging in to your Semrush account.
 You can drag your SWA panel to the right-hand side if you wish.

-- using an existing SEO Content Template (this will be the SEO Content Template you most recently created in your account), or
+- Using an existing SEO Content Template (this will be the SEO Content Template you most recently created in your account)

-To create a new template, all you have to do is enter your target keywords, location and device (desktop or mobile).
-When you’re finished, hit the ‘Create SEO Content Template’ button.
+To create a new template, all you have to do is enter your target keywords, location, and device (desktop or mobile).
+When you’re finished, hit the ‘‘Get recommendations’ button.

-To change your target keywords, location or device, click on the pencil icon next to your keywords.
+If you want to adjust your recommendations you can change your target keywords, location, or device, click on the pencil icon next to your keywords.

-Next, type in new keywords and change your location up to city level, device or language.
-And don’t forget to click on the ‘Change keywords’ button on the bottom when you’ve made changes.
+Next, type in new keywords and change your location up to city level, device, or language.
+And don’t forget to click on the ‘Change keywords’ button at the bottom when you’ve made changes.